A Timeless 'Fish Tale' Laid to Rest: A Whale Shark Could Fit You in Its Mouth, But It Couldn't Eat You

-"The massive beast could not choke me down even if it preferred man meat
+"I know that the esophagus of a whale shark measures only inches across," he writes.
+"The massive beast could not choke me down even if it preferred man meat to plankton."

 Whale sharks are the largest fish in the sea.
 Adults measure thirty-two feet from nose to tail fin and weigh about 20,000 pounds.
 Despite their behemoth size and prodigious maws, which tally in at 4.9 feet wide, these gentle giants don't concern themselves with larger prey.
 Instead, they primarily feed on millions and millions of tiny aquatic organisms -- plankton -- opening their mouths gaping wide to take in as many of the miniscule critters as possible, about nine pounds of them per hour during productive feeding sessions.